A brief guide to printmaking

 My prints are all original artworks - they are not reproductions.
 I have designed, carved and created each plate or block, inked up the plates and either passed them through a press or burnished them by hand.
 Original artist's prints are made by hand one at a time so each has small variations and is effectively unique.

 Below I've given a brief explanation of the different methods I use, and I've also put together a glossary of printmaking terms.
 To see some of these techniques in action visit the videos page and for images of different processes have a look behind the curtain.
+To see examples of my work, browse the original prints section of my shop.

 Linocut or linoprint